kumahq/kuma-website/app/_src/policies/service-health-probes.md

 {% if_version gte:2.9.x %}
 {% warning %}
-Starting with {{site.mesh_product_name}} version 2.9.0, the Virtual Probes feature is deprecated.
+Starting with {{site.mesh_product_name}} version 2.9.0, the Virtual Probes feature is deprecated and suppressed.
 Application Probe Proxy is the successor and will be enabled by default.
 {% endwarning %}
 {% endif_version %}